ocpi/ocpi/mod_locations.md

 #### 2.1.1 __GET__ Method

-Fetch information about all available locations and EVSEs at this CPO.
+Depending on the URL Segments provided, the GET request can either be used to retrieve information about a list or all available locations and EVSEs at this CPO: [GET List](get-list-request-parameters) Or it can be used to get information about a specific Location, EVSE or Connector: [GET Object](get-object-request-parameters)

-##### Request Parameters
+##### GET List Request Parameters

+Example endpoint structures for retrieving a list of Locations:
+`/ocpi/cpo/2.0/locations/`
+`/ocpi/cpo/2.0/locations/offset=50`
+`/ocpi/cpo/2.0/locations/limit=100`
+`/ocpi/cpo/2.0/locations/offset=50&limit=100`

 This request is [paginated](transport_and_format.md#get), it supports the [pagination](transport_and_format.md#paginated-request) related URL parameters.